-- In preparation of the thematic seminars, students analyse prominent or ongoing academic research in Southeast European studies on the basis of accompanying questions - Based on the self-study and in-class discussion of assigned readings students write a concise summary and position the text within the field of Southeast European area studies (position paper). - At the end of the course, students develop a specific casestudy within one of the topics of the course into a written assignment which analyses the case from the conceptual perspective of Southeast European area studies.
-Seminar: In weekly seminars we will engage with academic research on the basis of concrete case-studies and primary sources.
-Peer teaching: Students moderate the in-class discussion of a part of the assigned readings Adjusted teaching methods may be used if necessary due to Covid-19.
-Learning materials and price Reader of academic research and source materials will be provided free of charge on Ufora.
-Assigned readings are in English.
-References Marie-Janine Calic.
-The Great Cauldron: A History of Southeastern Europe (Cambridge, MA: Harvard University Press, 2019).
-John R. Lampe & Ulf Brunnbauer (eds.).
-The Routledge Handbook of Balkan and Southeast European History (Routledge, 2021).
+- In preparation of the thematic blocs, students analyse prominent or ongoing academic research in Southeast European studies. - Based on the self-study and in-class discussion of assigned readings students write a concise summary and position the text within the field of Southeast European area studies (position paper).

+- At the end of the course, students analyse a specific casestudy from the perspective of Southeast European area studies.

+Seminars engage with academic research on the basis of concrete case-studies and primary sources.
+Peer teaching: Students moderate the in-class discussion of a part of the assigned readings.
+Study material Type: Slides Name: Moderne Zuidoost-Europese cultuurgeschiedenis Indicative price: Free or paid by faculty Optional: no Language : Dutch Available on Ufora : Yes Type: Reader Name: Key academic papers in Southeast European studies Indicative price: Free or paid by faculty Optional: no Language : English Available on Ufora : Yes References Roumen Daskalov e.a. (eds), Entangled Histories of the Balkans, Vols 1-4.
 Course content-related study coaching Interactive support through UFORA and during the seminars.
 Personal feedback by appointment.
 Assessment moments end-of-term and continuous assessment Examination methods in case of periodic assessment during the first examination period Oral assessment Examination methods in case of periodic assessment during the second examination period Oral assessment Examination methods in case of permanent assessment Presentation, Assignment Possibilities of retake in case of permanent assessment examination during the second examination period is possible in modified form Extra information on the examination methods The continuous assessment consists of a presentation (moderation of in-class discussion of assigned readings), position papers on the assigned readings and an independent case-study related to one of the topics treated in the course (written assignment).
 The end-of-term evaluation is an oral exam consisting of a brief presentation and discussion of the independent assignment within the broader framework of the course.
-Calculation of the examination mark Continuous assessment (presentation (moderation), position papers; final assignment): 80%.
-End-of-term assessment (oral exam): 20% of the final mark.
-Students who do not pass for the continuous assessment get a compensatory (Approved) 2 assignment between the first and second exam term.
+Calculation of the examination mark • Continuous assessment (moderation, position papers, final assignment): 80%. • End-of-term assessment (oral exam): 20% of the final mark.
+Students who do not pass for continuous assessment and also do not pass for the course unit as a whole, make a compensatory assignment for continuous assessment between the first and second exam term.
 This assignment only concerns those parts of the continuous assessment for which the student did not obtain a passing grade.
 Passed scores for partial assignments are carried over to the second exam period.
-There is no resit for participation.
-Facilities for Working Students - $1. \ Possible \ exemption \ from \ attendance. \ Continuous \ assessment \ of \ course \ remains \ essential.$ - 2.
-Possible examination on a different time in the same academic year. - 3.
-Feedback can be given by email or by appointment.
-For more information concerning flexible learning:http://www.flw.ugent.be/flexibelstuderen (Approved) 3
+There is no resit for the moderation.
+Facilities for Working Students 1.
+Attendance is mandatory for one seminar (moderation of in-class discussion).
+For the other seminars, absence is allowed.
+Supporting teaching material is provided (slides).
+2. Possible examination on a different time in the same academic year.
+3. Possibility to receive feedback at another time: by appointment.